ankitmathur3193/Discovery/README.md

 ## This service will be used as Discovery Service

 ### Version 1.0.0
-Intial Setup is ready for Discovery Service.
+* Initial Setup is ready for Discovery Service.